Lynch Syndrome (also know as Hereditary non-polyposis colorectal cancer (HNPCC))

 Back to top

-It is sometimes possible to find out if someone has LS by doing a genetic test .
+It's sometimes possible to find out if someone has LS by doing a genetic test .
 If a person has a suspected LS-type cancer, a test may be done on a tissue sample taken from the cancer of a relative who has had cancer recently, or in the last few years.
-(Hospitals usually keep tumour samples for several years and can often supply tissue for this kind of testing).
+Hospitals usually keep tumour samples for several years and can often supply tissue for this kind of testing.
+The test is done with the consent of the person providing the tissue sample.

 Before genetic testing, a person will have counselling to help them understand the possible results and what these results may mean for them and their family.

-Sometimes the faulty gene can't be found in the person with the HNPCC-type cancer (because it's not HNPCC or there's a fault in the gene that research hasn't yet identified).
-If no gene change is found other family members can't be tested.
-However, based on their family history, they can still have regular bowel tests and womb checks (in women) to reduce their cancer risk.
+Sometimes the altered gene can't be found in the person with the LS-type cancer.
+This could be because it's not LS, or because there's an alteration in the gene that research hasn't yet identified.
+If no gene change is found, other family members can't be tested.
+However, based on their family history, they can still have regular bowel tests, and women can sometimes also have womb checks.
+The aim of these tests is to reduce people’s cancer risk.

 What the test results mean:

-If you've already had an LS-type cancer and have the altered gene, women may then be screened for womb or ovarian cancer.
-Both men and women may need regular screening of their bowels.
+If you've already had an LS-type cancer and have the altered gene, you may need regular bowel screening.
+Women may also be screened for womb or ovarian cancer.
 The kind of screening you have will depend on the type of surgery (if any) you have already had.

 If you have LS in your family and have inherited the altered gene, you'll be advised to have regular screening to reduce your risk of LS-type cancers.
-If you have children they will have a fifty-fifty risk of inheriting the altered gene.
+If you have children, they will have a 1 in 2 (50%) risk of inheriting the altered gene.
 Your close relatives who have not had cancer may also have inherited the altered gene.

 If you have LS in your family and have not inherited the altered gene, your cancer risk is the same as anyone else's.
-You won't need screening and your children will not be at increased risk of LS-type cancers.
+You won't need screening and your children will not have an increased risk of LS-type cancers.

 Screening to reduce your risk